shawxiaozhang/wefacts/docs/index.md

 Send an email to _histwx@gmail.com_ with the subject indicating the location and dates, separated by semicolon (;).

-Subject examples:
+Examples of email subjects (corresponding data available in Data Samples):

-* 5000 Forbes Ave, Pittsburgh, PA 15213; 160101; 161231
+* 5000 Forbes Ave, Pittsburgh, PA 15213; 20160515; 20160515
+* 15213; 20160101; 20161231
-* Pittsburgh; 20170101; 20170131
+* Moffett Field, CA; 20161201; 20170131

+The dates are the local time for the address.

 wefacts will geo-locate the address, search its nearby weather stations and local severe weather reports, and then send the requested weather data back to you.

-The dates in the subject are the local time for the address.

-## weather data source:
+wefacts currently supports United States addresses; the hourly weather recordings start in 1901 (though only a few stations go back that far); the PLSR severe weather reports are available since 2005.

+## Weather Data Source:
 The Integrated Surface Hourly Data Base in data access category Land-Based Station [https://www.ncdc.noaa.gov/data-access/land-based-station-data](https://www.ncdc.noaa.gov/data-access/land-based-station-data) by NOAA (National Oceanic and Atmospheric Administration, [https://www.ncdc.noaa.gov/data-access](https://www.ncdc.noaa.gov/data-access)).